PixelClear/PixelClear.github.io/_posts/2021-01-31-x86-Assembly-tutorial-part3.markdown

 in wrong way?.This will actually affect the performance a lot.So **Out Of Order Unit** takea help of **Branch Prediction Unit**.
 This unit has some basic rules on how to evaluate the branches in program path.

 >     Backward Branches are always taken - Loop is example of backward branch where we will go back to start of loop to execute instructions those might be previously executed.

 >     Forward Branches are never taken -  More details in section below.

 >     Braches previously taken are taken again

 Now lets examine our program again.
-Please see instructions **cmpl -12(%ebp), %edx** and **jle .L2 **.
-So compiler changed the code because it saw that If-Then part is likely to be taken so, it changed the logic such that, If-Else part becomes the forward branch.
+Please see instructions (cmpl -12(%ebp), %edx) and (jle .L2).Compiler changed the code because it saw that If-Then part is likely to be taken so, it changed the logic such that, If-Else part becomes the forward branch.
 So **Branch Prediction Unit** will predict this branch will not be executed and hence instead of If-Else part If-Then code will be prefeched and we will get desired performance.So, in short placing code that is most likely to be taken as the fall-through of the JUMP forward statement increases the likelihood that it will be in the instruction prefetch cache when needed.

 **Note** : General Optimization tips you will find online is to avoid branches all together or unroll loops.I would urge you to profile first when ever you are trying to optimize.If profiler shows
-           certain branch is very slow then try to see the assembly and try to figure out what is happening.Same follows for loop unrolling.Most of the platforms provide **Conditional Move** to implement branching which are not that costly.Lets say If **Conditional Move** instruction was not present then, we might have used JUMP and implmented conditions.Thi might have affected the performance.When it comes to loop unrolling we have to be careful.If we unroll loop, it might expand in lots of instruction.As result of this we might end up with no space in instruction prefectch cache and it will again affect the performance.
+           certain branch is very slow then try to see the assembly and try to figure out what is happening.Same follows for loop unrolling.Most of the platforms provide **Conditional Move** to implement branching which are not that costly.Lets say, if **Conditional Move** instruction was not present then, we might have used JUMP and implmented conditions.Thi might have affected the performance.When it comes to loop unrolling we have to be careful.If we unroll loop, it might expand in lots of instruction.As result of this we might end up with no space in instruction prefectch cache and it will again affect the performance.

 <ins>**Loops**</ins>